Citrus County, Florida: Libraries

-Originally, the libraries within Citrus County were separate and overseen by different local organizations.
+Libraries within Citrus County were originally separate and overseen by different local organizations.
 In 1961, the libraries of Crystal River, Floral City, Hernando, Homosassa, and Inverness joined the Central Florida Regional Library System along with Levy and Marion Counties.
 The Citrus County Library System was established on October 1, 1987.

-The Citrus County Library System offers a PAWS to Read program where elementary school-aged children can enhance their literacy skills by reading aloud to a certified therapy dog.
-It also has several other children/teen programs and adult recreational classes.

-On October 24, 2019, the Citrus County Commissioners voted against the Library System's request for funding to give library users digital access to the New York Times.
-Commissioner Scott Carnahan said, "I don't want the New York Times in this county.
-I don't agree with it, I don't like 'em, it's fake news and I'm voting no. They can take that money and do something else with it ...
-I support Donald Trump."
+In 1996, the libraries became connected to the Internet and were able to access online resources and materials.

 There are five branches of the Citrus County Library System: